 - Renovate your home in ways that add more value than they cost to complete

-- Sell your current home and buy another that’s likely to provide more capital gain, probably through greater renovation potential (however you need to factor in real estate agent fees and other costs, and be confident you can find a property that will deliver the gains you need)
+- Sell your current home and buy an investment property that’s likely to provide more capital gain, probably through greater renovation potential (however you need to factor in real estate agent fees and other costs, and be confident you can find a property that will deliver the gains you need)

 - Look for ways to repay your mortgage faster, see our guide: How to pay off your mortgage faster